Building Positive Spaces for Newcomer LGBTQ+ Women

 Our Project Team

-This project is being conducted by an interdisciplinary team with representatives from academic, service provider agency, as well as two LGBTQ+ newcomer women peer researchers.
-The study is led by Dr Yogendra Shakya (Senior Research Scientist, Access Alliance), Axelle Janczur (Executive Director, Access Alliance), Serena Nudel (Manager, Settlement and Social Services), Dr Izumi Sakamoto (Associate Professor, Faculty of Social Work, University of Toronto), and Dr Shelly Craig (Associate Professor, Faculty of Social Work, University of Toronto).
-Advisory Committee members including Ranjith Kulatilake (Community Health Worker, LGBTQ+ Newcomer Initiatives, Access Alliance) and Karlene Williams Clarke (Supervisor of Operations and Community Relations, 519) Khadijah Khanji is the Young Insight Scholar responsible for coordinating the study.
-Bridget Babirye and Jade Osei are our two peer researchers.
+This project was conducted by an interdisciplinary team with representatives from academia, service provider agencies, as well as two LGBTQ+ newcomer women peer researchers.
+Khadijah Khanji was the Project Coordinator/Primary Researcher for the study (former Young Insight Scholar, Access Alliance).
+Serena Nudel (Former Manager of Mental Health & Wellness, Access Alliance) and Dr. Yogendra Shakya (Former Senior Research Scientist, Access Alliance) were lead investigators.
+The researcher Advisory Committee included Dr. Izumi Sakamoto (Associate Professor, Faculty of Social Work, University of Toronto), Dr. Shelly Craig (Associate Professor, Faculty of Social Work, University of Toronto), Ranjith Kulatilake (former Community Health Worker, LGBTQ+ Newcomer Initiatives, Access Alliance) and Karlene Williams Clarke (Supervisor of Operations and Community Relations, 519).
+Bridget Babirye and Jade Osei were our two peer researchers.
 MSW students from University of Toronto (Sara Simson and Viveka Ichikawa) provided research assistant support for the project.

-We are currently analyzing study data.
-Preliminary analysis indicate that most service providers and current models of services fail to understand the multiple intersection/determinants that shape post migration experiences of newcomer LGBTQ+ women.
+Our analysis indicated that most service providers and current models of services fail to understand the multiple intersections/determinants that shape post-migration experiences of LGBTQ+ newcomer women and other trans and gender non-conforming newcomers.
 This includes agencies focused on LGBTQ+ groups and/or those who have adopted a “positive spaces” framework.
-Study participants particularly highlighted that mainstream service providers had limited understandings about how systemic barriers related to migration/immigration and race/culture (e.g refugee claimant status, being newly arrived, language barriers, racism and racialized exclusions) often intersected with discrimination based on gender and sexual orientation to produce compounding layers of stressors and barriers.
-Most newcomer LGBTQ+ women mentioned that finding decent work and achieving income security was the most pressing and difficult challenge they face due to a combination of economic as well as social barriers.
+Study participants particularly highlighted that mainstream service providers had limited understandings about how systemic barriers related to migration/immigration and race/culture (e.g. refugee claimant status, being newly arrived, language barriers, racism and racialized exclusions) often intersected with discrimination based on gender and sexual orientation to produce compounding layers of stressors and barriers.
+Most LGBTQ+ newcomer women and other trans and gender non-conforming newcomers mentioned that finding decent work and achieving income security was the most pressing and difficult challenge they face due to a combination of economic as well as social barriers.
 Almost all of the refugee claimant study participants had experience living in shelters or temporary housing; most of these participants indicated that they experienced or witnessed elevated levels of systemic racism and negative treatments in the shelter and temporary housing sector.

 This study was supported by funding from Women’s Xchange Grant ($15K Challenge) administered by Women’s College Hospital.